zSayf/LaptoPilot/README.md

 ### 🌟 Development Process

 This application was initially built using **Google AI Studio Apps Builder** which generated approximately 70% of the core functionality.
 The remaining 30% involved significant improvements, enhancements, and customizations From [ME](https://github.com/zSayf/) to create a polished, production-ready application with additional features and better user experience.

+In version 2.0.0, we've simplified the architecture by focusing on a web-only approach, removing Electron dependencies to reduce complexity and improve performance while maintaining all core functionality.

 ---